VincenzoArceri/clam/README.md

 }
 ```

-The output of `java -jar -coalesced mudyn.jar file.js --tajs-comp` prints, for each prorgam point a table similar to the following (that is the table for the exit program point)
+The output of `java -jar -coalesced clam.jar file.js --tajs-comp` prints, for each prorgam point a table similar to the following (that is the table for the exit program point)

 ```
 | Variable  | TAJS original domain| TAJS shell domain   | Precision increment|